3.2 Collaboration

 1.3 Starting to cooperate - Aspects of collaboration

-2.1 Different approach to whole class teaching or working independently
+2.1 Differences teaching the entire class or working independently

 2.2 Strategy collaboration